kkruecke/cplus-documentation/notes/heap.rst

 Description
 -----------

-A heap is a complete binary tree, i.e., a binary tree in which nodes are added starting on the left and moving to the right until the level is complete(in a complete binary tree, the height of the left subtree is at most one more than the height of the right subtree).
-A heap has the further ordering property that the parent node is greater than or equal to its children.
-This is weaker ordering than a binary search tree as it does not specify any relative ordering between the children of the parent.
+A heap can be viewed visually is a complete binary tree, i.e., a binary tree in which nodes are added starting on the left and moving to the right until the level is complete (in a complete binary tree, the height of the left subtree is at most one more than the height of the right subtree).
+A heap's ordering, though, differs from a binary search tree.
+In a binary serach tree, a right child is allows greater than a left child (as well as being greater than its parent).
+However, in a heap a left sibling may be greater than a right sibling because the ordering of siblings is undetermined.
+In a binary search tree, a parent key is always less than its right child.
+In a heap it is just the opposite: the parent key is always guaranteed to be greater than its child keys.

 .. figure:: ../images/heap-depiction.jpg
    :alt: Logical Structure